 - Add black tea and let it boil on medium heat for 1-2 minutes.

-- Add milk and let it boil keeping a vigilant eye on tea.
-Two boils until it reached desired dark color.
+- Add milk and let it boil keeping a vigilant eye on the tea.
+Bring it to a rolling boil and reduce heat wait until it reaches the desired dark color.